huggingface/transformers/docs/source/en/model_doc/llama3.md

 ## Overview

-The Llama3 model was proposed in [Introducing Meta Llama 3: The most capable openly available LLM to date](https://ai.meta.com/blog/meta-llama-3/)
+The Llama3 model was proposed in [Introducing Meta Llama 3: The most capable openly available LLM to date](https://ai.meta.com/blog/meta-llama-3/) by the meta AI team.

 The abstract from the blogpost is the following: